vegjedi/vegjedi/README.md

 ============================================

 I am a fast learner and team player with analyst background who recently transitioned into tech.
-I focus on cloud technology (AWS/Azure) with hands-on experience in JavaScript, Python (Machine Learning), and DevOps.  * 🌍  I'm based in Vancouver * ✉️  You can contact me at [cainveg@gmail.com](mailto:cainveg@gmail.com) * 🤝  I'm open to collaborating on AWS/Azure cloud projects
+I focus on cloud technology (AWS/Azure) with hands-on experience in JavaScript, Python (Machine Learning), and DevOps.

+Also about me:
+* 🌍  I'm based in Vancouver
+* ✉️  You can contact me at [cainveg@gmail.com](mailto:cainveg@gmail.com)
+* 🤝  I'm open to collaborating on AWS/Azure cloud projects

 ### Skills